Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 in both ApplicationErrors.

-#@SECTION: 2.
-A ClientServerInterfaceMapping.errorMapping exists that references
+ 2. A ClientServerInterfaceMapping.errorMapping exists that references
 one of the ApplicationErrors in the role firstApplicationError and the other ApplicationErrors in the role secondApplicationError.